DEST-bio/DEST_freeze1/mappingPipeline/Tutorial/README.md

 ```
 If the toy example looks fine (i.e., no errors were produced in the pipeline), then you are ready to run the pipeline on the whole dataset!

-A succesful run should produce, among other things:
+A succesful run should produce various files, for example:

 * FastQC reports for the reads
 * BAM and MPILEUP file for the population being processed
 * Reports on read mapping (e.g., duplicates)
-* A sync file (this will be a large file ending in .sync.gz)
+* A sync.gz file and a bed.gz file.
-* Various sync files for SNAPE (e.g., masked sies, monomorphic sites, etc.)
+* Various sync files specifically for SNAPE (e.g., masked sies, monomorphic sites, etc.)